The battle that gave the British and Hanoverian infantry a reputation for dogged bravery

 War: War of the Austrian Succession or King George’s War (the name in North America)

 Date of the Battle of Fontenoy: 30th April 1745 (old style) (11th May 1745 new style)

-Place: East of the Scheldt opposite Tournai around the villages of Fontenoy, Vezin and St Anthoine in South West Belgium.
+Place of the Battle of Fontenoy: East of the Scheldt opposite Tournai around the villages of Fontenoy, Vezon and Anthoine in South West Belgium.

-Combatants: British, Hanoverians, Austrian and Dutch against the French.
+Combatants at the Battle of Fontenoy: British, Hanoverians, Austrian and Dutch forming the Pragmatic Army against the French.

-British Regiments: Fontenoy is not a battle honour for British regiments.
+British Regiments at the Battle of Fontenoy: Fontenoy is not a battle honour for British regiments.

 The 1745 campaign season began with the French army commanded by Marshall Saxe laying siege to Tournai, the important Flemish medieval city lying in the south-west of Flanders on the west bank of the Scheldt.
 The Duke of Cumberland, the favourite second son of King George II, had been appointed to the command of the Pragmatic Army that year, at the age of 24.
 His Royal Highness set his army in motion to relieve the Dutch garrison in Tournai.

 Marching up the main highway from Mons to Tournai brought the Pragmatic Army to the village of Vezon.
 From Vezon the highway led up an incline parallel to the edge of the Barry Wood to a plateau and on to Tournai.